mcs-sdk/mcs/README.md

 You should have received a copy of the GNU Lesser General Public License along with MCS.
 If not, see <https://www.gnu.org/licenses/>.

+### LGPL Static Linking Exemption
+There is one allowed exemption to the classic LGPL which is we give full permission to statically link, including through tools such as IL2CPP, the MCS library.

 ## Compiling
 For ease of use there is a Visual Studio solution file MCS.sln provided which has projects inside.